 English Homes and Gardens

-Next May, join a group of like-minded travelers to explore the castles, estates and gardens in the Southeast of England.
-We’ll be touring several National Trust sites, as well as other famed gardens and historic places.
+Next fall, join a group of like-minded travelers to explore the castles, estates and gardens in the Southeast of England.
+We’ll be visiting several National Trust sites, as well as other famed gardens and historic towns.
 Our base will be the popular Georgian spa town of Royal Tunbridge Wells in Kent.
 It’s been attracting visitors for over 400 years, ever since a mineral water spring was discovered here, bringing royal visitors looking for eternal health.

 The Southeast of England has one of the country’s richest concentrations of historic homes and gardens.
-We’ll visit homes in counties Kent, Sussex and Surrey ranging from castles to manor houses, and gardens that illustrate the highly-coveted fame of English gardens.
-These estates are extremely difficult to reach except by driving on narrow roads, so this is a way to see places you might otherwise not be able to visit.
-We’ll visit sites that are integral to the English heritage, predating even the discovery of America, as well as more recent places that remind us of the historical ties between England and the United States.
+We’ll visit homes in counties Kent, Sussex and Surrey, ranging from castles to manor houses, and gardens that illustrate the highly-coveted fame of English gardens.
+These estates are extremely difficult to reach except by driving on narrow roads, so this is a perfect way to see places you might otherwise not be able to visit.

 Most of the homes and gardens we’ll visit are National Trust properties, which means that these sites are well preserved and maintained, and staffed with knowledgeable guides to enhance your experience.
 And you’ll receive a year-long membership in the Royal Oak Society, the National Trust’s sister organization for people who don’t live in Britain.